| MATLAB Function Reference | Search Help Desk |

 B = pinv(A) B = pinv(A,tol)The Moore-Penrose pseudoinverse is a matrix

-of the same dimensions as A'
+B of the same dimensions as A' satisfying four conditions:

 A*B*A = A B*A*B = B A*B is Hermitian B*A is HermitianThe computation is based on

-and any singular values less than tol
+svd(A) and any singular values less than tol are treated as zero.

 B = pinv(A)

-returns the Moore-Penrose pseudoinverse of A
+returns the Moore-Penrose pseudoinverse of A.

 B = pinv(A,tol)

-returns the Moore-Penrose pseudoinverse and overrides the default tolerance, max(size(A))*norm(A)*eps
+returns the Moore-Penrose pseudoinverse and overrides the default tolerance, max(size(A))*norm(A)*eps.

-has more rows than columns and is not of full rank, then the overdetermined least squares problem
+If A has more rows than columns and is not of full rank, then the overdetermined least squares problem

 minimize norm(A*x-b)does not have a unique solution.
 Two of the infinitely many solutions are